notduncansmith/mcache/README.md

 # Manifest Cache - Edge data replication made easy

 Manifest Cache (or MCache) is a hybrid on-disk/in-memory document store written in Go.
+It aims to support "offline-first" software and improve bandwidth consumption and latency for multi-tenant applications that serve data over HTTP.

-It offers an HTTP API and JS client library, and is designed to serve end-users by replicating their server-stored data directly to their client devices.
-The primary intended usage pattern involves users initially downloading their entire personal dataset and storing it in local storage, then sub.
-For applications with data siloed by user or group of users, this strategy can save massive amounts of bandwidth and latency.
+It is designed to serve directly serve end-user requests, replicating their server-stored data to their client devices.
+The primary intended usage pattern is users initially downloading their personal working set and storing it locally, then subsequently querying for updates.
+For applications with largely or entirely siloed datasets, this distribution strategy can save massive amounts of bandwidth and latency compared to traditional methods.
+MCache is designed to support "offline-first" applications.

 ## How it works

-MCache stores **documents**, which are opaque blobs decorated with `id` and `updatedAt` properties of types `string` and `int64` respectively, in independent collections called **indexes**.
+MCache stores **documents**, which are opaque blobs decorated with `ID` and `UpdatedAt` properties, in independent collections called **indexes**.
 Special documents in an index called **manifests** hold lists of other document IDs.
-A manifest may contain references to any other documents within the same index.

-Whenever a change is made on the primary data store, this change must be reflected to MCache through an HTTP POST request.
+Indexes are created with an HTTP POST request, and documents (including manifests) are updated with HTTP PUT requests.
 Updates to multiple documents in the same index may be batched in a single request.
-Documents must be provided in full (because MCache is unaware of the encoding/structure of document bodies, it cannot merge deltas).
+Documents must be provided in full; MCache is unaware of the encoding structure of document bodies and cannot merge document bodies.

-A query to MCache for the latest changes includes a manifest ID and the timestamp of the client's most recently-updated document.
-That query will return any documents in the manifest whose MCache entries have been updated since that timestamp.
+A query to MCache includes an index ID, a manifest ID, and a timestamp.
+MCache will respond with any documents in the manifest that have been updated since the given timestamp.
 Documents are always delivered in full.

-The client library stores documents received from queries in `localStorage`.
-It provides facilities for applications to query this data and call hooks when updates are received.
+Documents cannot be deleted, but they can be updated with a `Deleted` property and an empty `Body`.
+Indexes cannot be deleted via the API, but since each index is contained in a single standalone file on disk, index files can be deleted while the server is not running.

-## Full Docs
+## HTTP API

-TODO
+### `POST /i/:indexID` - Create Index

+- Body: Empty
+- Response: New Index

+### `PUT /i/:indexID` - Update Indexed Documents

+- Body: JSON-encoded array of Document objects (UpdatedAt on given Documents is ignored since this property is set automatically on write)
+- Response: JSON-encoded DocSet object containing updated Documents

+### `GET /i/:indexID/m/:manifestID/@/:updatedAfter` - Query Indexed Documents By Manifest

+- Response: JSON-encoded DocSet object containing Documents that satisfy the query

 ## License